Eviction Prevention Resource Tool

 Emergency Rental Assistance Program (ERAP)

-The Emergency Rental Assistance Program (ERAP) helps District residents earning less than 40% of the Area Median Income (AMI) and provides rent assistance to residents who are facing housing emergencies to stabilize housing, re-establish housing and prevent eviction.
-The program supports payments for overdue rent (at least 30 days), security deposit and/or first month's rent for a new residence.
-The amount paid on behalf of eligible households depends on a household's income and available resources, and is subject to certain limitations.
-District residents earning above 40% of the AMI are connected to a local nonprofit to be evaluated for the COVID-19 Housing Assistance Program (CHAP).
+The Emergency Rental Assistance Program (ERAP) helps District residents earning less than 40% of the Area Median Income (AMI) who are facing housing emergencies by providing funding for overdue rent including late fees and court costs if a qualified household is facing eviction.
+The program also supports security deposits and first month’s rent for residents moving into new apartments.
+The amount paid on behalf of eligible households depends on a household’s income and available resources, and is subject to certain limitations.
+District residents earning above the 40% AMI are connected to a local nonprofit to be evaluated for the COVID-19 Housing Assistance Program (CHAP).

 Homelessness Prevention Program (HPP)